 ones that did often had hardcore insert shots spliced in later simply

-so they could sold off as real porn.
+so they could be sold off as XXX porn.

 VOODOO PASSION (or "Call of the Blonde Goddess") starts with a middle aged woman named Susan Haus (Ada Tauler) arriving in Haiti to meet up with her husband Jack (Jack Taylor), a British consul living there she hasn't seen in quite some time and doesn't even know very well.
 Susan's picked up at the harbor by a bizarre-acting Inès ("Vicky Adams" / Nanda Van Bergen), who works as a secretary at her husband's home.
 She then meets the even stranger Olga (French porn actress Karine Gambier), an extremely nosy platinum blonde nymphomaniac who claims to be Jack's sister and won't stop inquiring about their sex life.
 Olga lounges around in the nude and has lots of creepy things to say about her relationship with her special sibling like "He likes me to come sleep with him.
 I'm his baby doll.
 I always cuddle up to him for protection but I promise nothing happens between us."
 Well, THAT'S reassuring!

-It doesn't take long before Susan begins to suspect she's the victim of a voodoo curse.
+Not long after arriving, Susan begins to suspect she's the victim of a voodoo curse.
 She has numerous long nightmares where she joins in on voodoo rituals, watches a rhythm-deficient tribe do some REALLY awful nude dancing, has chicken blood dribbled all over her body, sees her husband screwing his sister, goes to her husband's colleague to seduce and then murder him and then joins another couple in bed, killing them as well.
-The star of many of these dreams is the maid, who keeps a voodoo doll in the house and leads all the dances, but is she also the one causing Susan's hallucinations?
-While all that's going on, the slutty Olga pleasures herself with a wine bottle while listening to her brother and sister-in-law go at it and keeps trying to seduce the latter ("There's only one thing I don't know, have you ever had sex with a woman?")
-The big question is, what's real and what's fantasy?
+The star of many of these dreams is the housekeeper, who stashes a voodoo doll in the house and leads all the dances, but is she also the one causing Susan's horrific hallucinations / hypnotizing her to kill?
+While all that's going on, the slutty Olga pleasures herself with a wine bottle while listening to her brother and Susan and keeps trying to seduce her sister-in-law ("There's only one thing I don't know... have you ever had sex with a woman?")

 Since 'Voodoo Passion' (or 'Call of the blond goddess', that is the